From Sega Retro

 |Google maps: 51.510490,-0.133022|

-SegaWorld London was a Sega World indoor theme park opened by Sega.
-Housed within the London Trocadero complex, the site became the flagship Sega amusement centre in Europe upon opening in September 1996, and was the first theme park venue to be opened outside of Japan by the company.
+SegaWorld London was a Sega World indoor Amusement Theme Park opened by Sega.
+Housed within the London Trocadero, the site became the flagship Sega venue in Europe upon opening in September 1996, and was the first theme park to be opened outside of Japan by the company.

 It was claimed to be the largest indoor theme park in the world, occupying an area of 10200m² on seven floors and making it the largest venue to be developed and wholly ran by Sega, but has since closed permanently.
 Parts of the park were ran as an unrelated amusement arcade into the early 2010s.